 It feels like it wasn’t all that long ago that I revealed our Mid-Century Modern bedroom.
 Honestly, I just looked back and I shared the space in August of 2018.
 Some might say that changing a bedroom within a year and a half of finishing it is a bit crazy, and I could see that.
-If you look further into the bedroom changes though, I think you’ll see that almost all things have stayed the same.
+If you look further into the bedroom changes though, I think you’ll see that almost all things have stayed the same (minus the black painted room, really).
 I was so happy with my bedroom yet it felt like it could be cozier.

-Since I painted my forest green living room, I’ve understood better than the meaning of deep color and interest.
-I tried to replicate that feeling throughout my spaces but my bedroom constantly seemed to lack depth to me.
+When I painted my forest green living room, I started to understand more about deep color and how to build interest with dark-painted walls.
+I’ve tried to replicate that feeling throughout my spaces (the black wall tile in our powder bathroom is an example), but my bedroom constantly seemed to lack depth, to me.
 It was pretty.
 It was styled.
 It fucntioned well for us.
 We liked the main components of the space; meaning the furniture, rugs, etc., but it lacked a deeper feeling.
 Home is a feeling, you know.
 It evolves as you evolve and gets better over time.

 Adding a gallery wall to our space seemed like the easier and safer option to see if that’s the thing that it took for the space to feel more like me.
 So, I went for it.
 I definitely want to talk about how I did the gallery wall but first let’s back up just a bit and talk about the size of our space and the layout.

 Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure policy.

 Our main bedroom is 17.5′ x 12′, which is 210 square feet.
 I was curious to know what the average master bedroom size was (not that it matters but I thought someone would have blogged about it) and, sure enough, I found an article about it.
 So, our bedroom is slightly smaller compared to the average-sized bedroom of a new-build construction today, which seems crazy!